deepti1996/Random/README.md

     The X-UA-Compatible meta tag allows web authors to choose what version of Internet Explorer the page should be rendered as.
 3. name="viewport" content="width=device-width, initial-scale=1"
     This means that the browser will render the width of the page at the width of its own screen.
-4. Metadata is data about data.
+4. Metadata is data (information) about data.
 The <meta> tag provides metadata about the HTML document.
 Metadata will not be displayed on the page, but will be machine parsable.

 And there a basic template of your project is ready.